qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 .. _digitizingmenu:

-Digitzing Properties
+Digitizing Properties
 ====================

-|digitizing| The :guilabel:`Digitizing` tab gives access to options that help the
+|digitizing| The :guilabel:`Digitizing` tab gives access to options that help to ensure the
 quality of digitizied geometries.

 Automatic Fixes